multiversx/mx-docs/docs/sdk-and-tools/rest-api/virtual-machine.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-Query values stored within Smart Contracts.
+[comment]: # (mx-abstract)

+This component of the REST API allows one to call view functions (pure functions) of Smart Contracts, or, to put it in other words, to query values stored within contracts.

 [comment]: # (mx-context-auto)